Quick answer

 Most building permit costs start with project valuation, square footage, permit type, or a local fee table.
 Many jurisdictions then add plan-check, inspection, technology, utility, or impact-related fees.
-Treat national ranges as planning context only.
-The local fee schedule controls the final fee.
+Contractors should treat any national estimate as a planning allowance and verify the final number with the authority having jurisdiction before bid submission.

 Building Permit Cost Formula